Policies

 As a Healthy Early Years London setting we want to ensure that we promote the health and well- being of the whole setting community through encouraging parents/carers to immunise children and by providing consistent messages to children, parents/carers and staff.

-We are aware of the importance of immunisation
+We are aware of the importance of immunization

-Immunisation is the safest way of protecting children against serious diseases.
+Immunization is the safest way of protecting children against serious diseases.
 Some diseases can kill children or cause lasting damage to their health.
-Immunisation prepares children’s bodies to fight off diseases if they come into contact with them.
+Immunization prepares children’s bodies to fight off diseases if they come into contact with them.

-We are aware that there has recently been a drop in the number of children being immunised which has caused outbreaks of some diseases.
-The low uptake of childhood immunisation has led to more children suffering from vaccine preventable diseases such as measles, mumps, whooping cough and polio.
+We are aware that there has recently been a drop in the number of children being immunized which has caused outbreaks of some diseases.
+The low uptake of childhood immunization has led to more children suffering from vaccine preventable diseases such as measles, mumps, whooping cough and polio.

-We promote positive messages about immunisation and encourage parents/carers to fully immunise their children
+We promote positive messages about immunization and encourage parents/carers to fully immunize their children

-We confidently approach parents and carers about children’s immunisation status.
-If a child is not immunised, we encourage parents or carers to go to their GP or talk to their health visitor to find out more about immunisations.
+We confidently approach parents and carers about children’s immunization status.
+If a child is not immunized, we encourage parents or carers to go to their GP or talk to their health visitor to find out more about immunisations.
 There is also information available for parents and carers, including information on what immunisations are given and when www.nhs.uk/conditions/vaccinations/Pages/childhood-vaccination-schedule.aspx

-We are confident to share key messages to parents and carers about immunisation, such as:
+We are confident to share key messages to parents and carers about immunization, such as:

-- · it is never too late to have a child immunised even if a child has missed an immunisation and is older than the recommended ages
+- it is never too late to have a child immunized even if a child has missed an immunization and is older than the recommended ages

-- · When a child is immunised it helps to protect the whole community, this is important because some children with medical conditions or allergies cannot have certain vaccines.
+- When a child is immunized it helps to protect the whole community, this is important because some children with medical conditions or allergies cannot have certain vaccines.

 We also offer information and advice for parents and carers in preparing children for vaccination injections.

-We have a procedure in place for checking and recording children’s immunisation status
+We have a procedure in place for checking and recording children’s immunization status

-We understand that it is very important to maintain and keep an up to date record of children’s immunisation status.
+We understand that it is very important to maintain and keep an up to date record of children’s immunization status.
 Some children under our/my care may be at a higher risk of exposure to infectious diseases due to contact with more children and adults than children at home.
-Keeping a current record of all children’s immunisation status helps us/me to quickly identify which parents/carers need to be informed if there is an outbreak of a specific disease.
-Our registration form asks for the child’s immunisation status, with a further check at two years old.
+Keeping a current record of all children’s immunization status helps us/me to quickly identify which parents/carers need to be informed if there is an outbreak of a specific disease.
+Our registration form asks for the child’s immunization status, with a further check at two years old.

 Covid Vaccinations and Testing